sourcebots/docs/content/api/_index.md

 So your robot doesn't start moving as soon as the robot is finished setting up, the code is paused after setup until the _Start Button_ on the power board is pressed.
 There is a green LED next to the start button when the robot is finished setting up and the start button can be pressed.

 ## Logs
 So you can see what your robot did, what it didn't do, and any errors it raised, a log file is saved on the USB drive.
 The file is saved to `log.txt` in the root of the USB.

+{{% notice warning %}}
-Be careful, this log is cleared each time the robot is setup, so save it off the USB if you need to keep hold of it!
+The log file is deleted on each run, so save it (Ideally off the USB) if you need to keep hold of it!
+{{% /notice %}}

 ## Serial Number
 All kit boards have a serial number, unique to that specific board, which can be read using the `serial` property: